Watagon/learning-freeswitch/README.md

 Then set this account line in ~/.baresip/accounts to permit to talk with freeswitch:
 ```
 <sip:1000@test1.com>;outbound="sip:192.168.0.113:5060";auth_pass=1234

 ```
+The freeswitch configuration is set with 20 SIP accounts (SIP usernames from 1000 to 1019) with the same password '1234'.

 Obs: change '192.168.0.113' with your local ip address (the ip address listened by freeswitch).